 Effective January 1, 2018, the Company adopted Accounting Standards Codification ("ASC") 606 - Revenue from Contracts with Customers.
-Under ASC 606, the Company recognizes revenue from the commercial sales of products, licensing agreements and contracts to perform pilot studies by applying the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; (5) recognize revenue when each performance obligation is satisfied.
+Under ASC 606, the Company recognizes revenue from the commercial sales of products, licensing agreements and contracts to perform pilot studies by applying the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; and (5) recognize revenue when each performance obligation is satisfied.
 For the comparative periods, revenue has not been adjusted and continues to be reported under ASC 605 - Revenue Recognition.
 Under ASC 605, revenue is recognized when the following criteria are met: (1) persuasive evidence of an arrangement exists; (2) the performance of service has been rendered to a customer or delivery has occurred; (3) the amount of fee to be paid by a customer is fixed and determinable; and (4) the collectability of the fee is reasonably assured.
 There was no impact on the Company's financial statements as a result of adopting Topic 606 for the six months ending June 30, 2018 and the year ended December 31, 2017.